 Tamsin Snow

-Relic is a newly commissioned project by the Dublin-based artist Tamsin Snow specifically designed for the Cork Centre for Architectural Education.
+Relic was a newly commissioned project by the Dublin-based artist Tamsin Snow specifically designed for the Cork Centre for Architectural Education.
 Curated by Chris Clarke, it was presented as part of Cork Midsummer Festival 2023.

-In the first section of the installation, Snow’s 3-D printed sculptures echo the surrounding city streets - visible through the large windows of the site.
-Two coloured, blown-up versions of street grates have been displaced from their usual surroundings to evoke an almost cartoonist sensibility, while a pair of hanging, upside-down streetlamps - resembling both the nearby poles just outside and the straight vertical lines of the interior fixtures - emit a dull glow.
-Enlarged sculptural representations of a bent SIM card and a mobile phone card tray are subtly positioned.
-While such components are usually embedded within a mobile phone, Snow makes them glaringly apparent.
-An atmospheric soundtrack, composed by Daniel Snow, drifts across the two rooms of the installation: the composition is plays out of sync, overlapping and jarring in certain moments, and coincidentally aligning in others.
+Relic reflected Snow's interest in the built environment, processes of automation, and technological innovation and obsolescence.
+In the first section of the installation, Snow’s 3-D printed sculptures echoed the surrounding city streets - visible through the large windows of the site.
+Two coloured, blown-up versions of street grates were displaced from their usual surroundings to evoke an almost cartoonist sensibility, while a pair of hanging, upside-down streetlamps - resembling both the nearby poles just outside and the straight vertical lines of the interior fixtures - emitted a dull glow.
+Enlarged sculptural representations of a bent SIM card and a mobile phone card tray were subtly positioned.
+While such components are usually embedded within a mobile phone, Snow made them glaringly apparent.
+An atmospheric soundtrack, composed by Daniel Snow, drifted across the two rooms of the installation: the composition played out of sync, overlapping and jarring in certain moments, and coincidentally aligning in others.

 Tamsin Snow is a Dublin-based artist whose installations have been shown in solo exhibitions at Temple Bar Gallery+ Studios, Dublin; Atelierfrankfurt, Frankfurt; Block 336, London; Mermaid Arts Centre, Bray; and Oonagh Young Gallery, Dublin.
 Her group exhibitions include shows in Dublin, Helsinki, London, New York, Stockholm, and Vienna.